 Foreign Medical Graduates

 We accept foreign medical graduates into our program.
 We look for well-qualified candidates and prefer applicants who have had U.S. clinical experience within the application year.
-International medical graduates must have completed an ACGME-accredited residency in internal medicine or emergency medicine to be considered for an interview.
+International medical graduates must have completed an ACGME-accredited residency in internal medicine or emergency medicine.
 If you need work authorization, our institution accepts J-1 Visas, Employment Authorization Documentation (EAD) and green cards.